The Sunshine Coast: A complete guide

 Beerwah

 The town of Beerwah just scrapes into the Sunshine Coast.
-It’s quite a small town and probably wouldn’t be on the tourist radar if it wasn’t for two very important attractions.
+It’s quite a small town and probably wouldn’t be on the tourist radar if it weren’t for two very important attractions.

 The first is Australia Zoo, the large wildlife park made famous by Steve Irwin.
 It has been going in some form since 1970 and has dozens of species on display from Australia and around the world.